-In some cases, a visible bite or dot can be seen at the center of the swelling.
+In some cases, a person will be able to see a visible bite or dot at the center of the swelling.
 Bug bites may cause other symptoms, including itching, pain, and redness.

 Oral antihistamines or hydrocortisone creams can help relieve symptoms of a bug bite.

 If the symptoms get worse or spread to the neck, face, or throat, a person should seek immediate medical attention, as they may be having an allergic reaction.